Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Mechanical stress is one of the main reasons why you feel tenderness around a wart virus with viral verrucae.
 This is most often true in places on the body that carry weight, like the soles of the feet.
 Here is how it works:

-• Friction from shoes: Shoes that do not fit well can rub the skin again and again.
+• Friction from shoes: Shoes that do not fit well can rub the skin against itself.
 This often causes the area around the spot to be sore and swollen most of the time.

 • Direct pressure from standing/walking: Each time you walk or stand, the pressure can build up on the wart.
 This happens more if the wart is on or near the heel or the ball of the foot.